DOCTRINE ARCHIVE INDEX

 There is no more significant question for you to ask, and receive a proper answer to, than that of the title of this chapter.
 If there is one thing in this world you should find out with all the vigor you can muster, it is the matter of "Just Who Are You?"
 Once you find out, you will then know far more of what human life is all about and why God selected you to be on earth in the first place.
 And believe me, you have a wonderful purpose for being here.
 You are most important to God.

-The creator of all the races on earth is Jesus Christ according to the apostle Paul in Colossians 1:15.
-It is he who has made the various ethnic groups to be the way they are in outward color and with their inward psychological mannerisms.
+The creator of all the races on earth is Jesus Christ according to the apostle Paul in Colossians 1:15?7.
+He made the various ethnic groups to be the way they are in outward color and with their learned cultural and psychological differences.
 And what a variety of people Christ has created!
-He has done it for a purpose, a very good and honorable purpose.
+He has done it for a very good and honorable purpose.
+Remarkably, when the first writing of the creation narrative was given in Genesis chapter one, the outcome of God's creation (accomplished by Christ) was the fact that all His creation was "very good" (Genesis 1:31).

 There is one New Testament teaching that each of us must comprehend if we ever hope to understand what is required of believers in Christ today.
 It is the fact that all of the Mosaic legislation (no matter how holy, right and good it was or is) is to be reckoned as a mere shadow of the reality that we have in Christ himself.